Division of Agricultural Sciences & Natural Resources

 - More than 300 superior plant varieties have been developed and released through the OAES system.

-- Oklahoma is the nation’s fourth largest wheat-producing state.
-Three of the top four wheat varieties planted in Oklahoma were developed by DASNR's Wheat Improvement Team.
+- Oklahoma is the nation's fourth largest wheat-producing state.
+DASNR scientists produced the top two varieties that dominated 2012 wheat production in the state.

 - The Institute for Agricultural Biosciences in Ardmore enables scientists and educators with DASNR to more effectively assist producers through the development of new or improved crops and crop production systems that, in turn, enhance livestock production; develop new, viable alternatives for rural economies with an emphasis on economic development and technology transfer; and advance Oklahoma’s research capacity in the fields of plant science, agricultural research and biomass development.